Capri Day Trip - A One Day Itinerary

 Boat tours from Positano to Capri

-• 9:00 a.m. - Capri Boat Tour and the Blue Grotto
+• 9:00 a.m. - Capri boat tour and Blue Grotto

-• 11:30 a.m.- Chairlift to the Top of Mount Solaro
+• 11:30 a.m.- Chairlift to the top of Mount Solaro

 • 12:30 p.m. - Villa San Michele

-• 3:00 p.m. - In and Around Capri's Piazzetta
+• 3:00 p.m. - In and around Capri's Piazzetta

-• 5:00 p.m. - Return to the Port
+• 5:00 p.m. - Return to port

 Map of Marina Grande, the port of Capri

-9:00 am
+9:00 am - Boat tour

 Try to arrive on Capri as early as possible and head first to the private jetty in Marina Grande, which is the departure point for boat tours to the Blue Grotto (on the same dock where most ferries from the mainland arrive).
 Purchase a ticket for the Capri boat tour including a visit to the Blue Grotto.